Andy Kilner: Management career

 When Megson was sacked by the club in June 1999, chairman Brendan Elwood appointed Kilner as his replacement, becoming the youngest manager in the Football League at the age of 32.
 He also helped the club reach the fifth round of the FA Cup for the first time in over fifty years.
 After a poor start to the 2001–02 season during which the club won one of their opening fifteen matches, including losing six of his last seven matches, Kilner was sacked by Stockport despite Elwood stating that he "won't be sacking Andy" several days before.
 Kilner later criticised Elwood, stating his belief that the club had continually sold their best players and provided insufficient funds to replace them.
 He commented, "If you sell your best players and replace them at a fraction of the cost, then it's not going to be the same".
 He also revealed that his wife and son had received verbal and physical abuse from Stockport fans prior to his sacking.

 In 2002, he joined Sunderland as part of Mick McCarthy's coaching staff, also undertaking scouting assignments in the North West, where he worked until 2006.

-On 28 November 2019, it was confirmed that Andy Kilner would join Swedish side, Vänersborgs IF as their manager.
+On 28 November 2019, it was confirmed that Kilner would join Swedish side, Vänersborgs IF as their manager.

-Personal life

-Kilner has 2 sons with his ex wife Angela Kilner, James being the older brother to Sam.